rubocop/ruby-style-guide/README.md

   ```

 * <a name="rdoc-conventions"></a>
-    Use RDoc and its conventions for API documentation.
+    Use [Rdoc][rdoc] and its conventions for API documentation.
 Don't put an
     empty line between the comment block and the `def`.
 <sup>[[link](#rdoc-conventions)]</sup>